JNeuvonen/JNeuvonen/README.md

         I'm Jarno.<br>
         I am a software developer from Helsinki.
 My main focus is on full-stack development using Next, React, AWS, and Node, but I like to dabble in ML and C++ stuff as well.
 In my free time, I like to do sports and hack fun little projects.<br><br>
         <b>For employers & HR tasks</b><br>
         If you are hiring for full-stack web positions, for the best use of your time, you should start with the Kaupax repo.
-If you are hiring for data or devops related positions, for the best use of your time, you should start with the linear-regression-bot repo.<br><br>
+If you are hiring for data or devops related positions, you should start with the linear-regression-bot repo.<br><br>
         Open for collaboration on interesting projects
     </i><br>
     <br>